German Antarctic Expedition (1938–1939): Public perception

 A reference to the expedition was posted in the Berlin Zoological Garden in front of the Emperor penguin enclosure.
 The penguins had been caught by Lufthansa flight captain Rudolf Mayr, flight mechanic Franz Preuschoff and zoologist Erich Barkley and arrived in Cuxhaven on April 12, 1939.
 The expedition geologist Ernst Herrmann, published the only popular science book for a wider audience for more than 60 years in 1941.
 Due to the lack of information during the following decades, myths and conspiracy theories eventually developed around the expedition and Neuschwabenland.

-Although Germany issued a decree about the establishment of a German Antarctic Sector called New Swabia after the expedition's return in August 1939 no official territorial claims were ever advanced for the region, abandoned in 1945 and never revoked since.
-No whaling station or other lasting structure was built by Germany until the Georg-von-Neumayer-Station, a research facility, established in 1981.
-The current Neumayer-Station III is also located in the region.
+Although Germany issued a decree about the establishment of a German Antarctic Sector called New Swabia after the expedition's return in August 1939 no official territorial claims were ever advanced for the region and were fully abandoned in 1945.
+No whaling station or other lasting structure was built by Germany until the Georg von Neumayer Station, a research facility, established in 1981.
+The current Neumayer Station III is also located in the region.

-New Swabia is now a cartographic area of Queen Maud Land which is administered by Norway as a dependent territory under the Antarctic Treaty System by the Polar Affairs Department of the Ministry of Justice and the Police.
+New Swabia is occasionally mentioned in historical contexts, it is not an officially recognized cartographic designation today.
+The region is part of Queen Maud Land, administered by Norway as a dependent territory under the Antarctic Treaty System, and overseen by the Polar Affairs Department of the Ministry of Justice and the Police.

+Conspiracy theories

+New Swabia has been the subject of conspiracy theories for decades, some of them related to Nazi UFO claims.
+Most assert that, in the wake of the German expedition of 1938–39, a huge military base was built there.
+After the war, high-ranking Nazis, scientists, and elite military units are claimed to have survived there.
+The US and UK have supposedly been trying to conquer the area for decades, and to have used nuclear weapons in this effort.
+Proponents claim the base is sustained by hot springs providing energy and warmth.

+The WDR radio play Neuschwabenland-Symphonie from 2012 takes up the conspiracy theories.

+Crew list

+The list contains all expedition members of the German Antarctic Expedition 1938/39.
+Under 'Remarks' it is indicated, if the participants had already taken part in any previous polar expeditions.
+Most of the crew members of the Schwabenland had previously served on this ship in the Atlantic service.
+As far as is known, all members were of German nationality.